-This document will walk you through the steps needed to use the NGINX Ingress Controller through the AWS Marketplace.
+This guide walks you through the steps to set up NGINX Ingress Controller using the AWS Marketplace.

 eksctl utils associate-iam-oidc-provider --region=eu-west-1 --cluster=json-eu-east1 --approve

-- Now create your IAM role and service account for your cluster.
-Substitute
+Create an IAM role and a service account for your cluster.
+Replace

 --region <region>with your values.